umeshpalsingh/NetStream/README.md

 - BugFix: If the user is not logged in Redirect to /browse to Login page and vice-versa
 - Unsubscribed to the OnAuthStateChanged callback
 - Add hardcoded values to the constants file
+- Register for TMDB API & create an app & get access token
+- Get data from TMDB now playing movies list API
+- Custom hook for Now Playing Movies
+- Create Movie Slice
+- Update store with movies data
+- Planning Main Container & Secondary Container
+- Fetch data for trailer video
+- Update store with trailer data
+- Embedded the youtube video and make it autoplay and mute
+- Created VideoTitle and VideoBackground Components to make the Main Container
+- Completed MainContainer

 # Features